 What is the treatment for head lice?

-Treatment of head lice usually consists of at least 2 applications of chemical insecticide and/or physical methods.
+Treatment of head lice usually consists of at least 2 applications of an insecticide and/or physical methods.
 Note:

-- A second application of insecticide is required 7–10 days after the first one because the eggs may survive, allowing new louse nymphs to hatch out.
+- The second application of insecticide is required 7–10 days after the first one because the eggs may survive, allowing new louse nymphs to hatch out.